 Isiolo County Demonstrations

-When the WaveDam team organized a demonstration in Isiolo County, they invited 34 participants from diverse organizations including Kenya Red Cross, Water Resources Authority offices, National Drought Management Authority, and local Water Resources Users Associations.
+When the SlamDam team organized a demonstration in Isiolo County, they invited 34 participants from diverse organizations including Kenya Red Cross, Water Resources Authority offices, National Drought Management Authority, and local Water Resources Users Associations.
 This multi-stakeholder approach allowed potential users to experience the technology firsthand while creating connections between previously disjoined efforts.
 The demonstration received national media coverage, further legitimizing the technology and extending awareness beyond direct participants.

 Strategic Data Collection